NicodemusGurion/nicodemusgurion.github.io/_posts/2023-11-27-The Trinity Doctrine in the Bible.md

 Here it emphasizes that God is both invisible and visible.
 God the Father is invisible, but God the Son was made manifest visibly and made God known perfectly.

+## John 4: 10,13,14

+> Jesus answered her, “If you knew the gift of God, and who it is that is saying to you, ‘Give me a drink,’ you would have asked him, and he would have given you living water.” ...
+13 Jesus said to her, “Everyone who drinks of this water will be thirsty again, 14 but whoever drinks of the water that I will give him will never be thirsty again.
+The water that I will give him will become in him a spring of water welling up to eternal life.”

+In [Jeremiah 2:13](#jeremiah-2-13) and [17:13](#jeremiah-17-13) it says that the Lord Jehovah is the fountain of living water.
+Here Jesus reveals that he is the fountain of living water.

 ## John 5: 18

 > This was why the Jews were seeking all the more to kill him, because not only was he breaking the Sabbath, but he was even calling God his own Father, **making himself equal with God.**